-When you view a show or smart list, Set List Maker offers several layouts for different performance or rehearsal situations.
-You can customize any layout, or create your own, but here are some basic functions common to all of them:
+- When you navigate to a show or a smart list, you will see a choice of several layouts for different performance or rehearsal situations.
+You can explore the default layouts, or create your own layouts if needed.

 - Layouts can include a song list, buttons and fields for the selected song, or both.
 If the layout includes a song list, you can tap a song in the list to select that song.
 You can also swipe horizontally anywhere outside of the list to select the next or previous song in the set list.

 - To use a different layout, tap the back button in the top left corner of the screen, then select another layout from the list.
 You can also cycle through your layouts using a remote control action.

 - Layouts are specific to a screen size and orientation.
 If you rotate your device or change the window size (on a split-screen-capable tablet) while viewing a show, the layout will automatically change to the last layout used in that window size and orientation.

-- If you need to edit a song from the show view, you can tap the Edit button that appears in the bottom left corner of your screen.
+- To quickly edit a song from the show view, you can tap the song edit button that appears in the bottom toolbar.

-- If you need to add a new song to your show during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
+- To quickly add a new song to your show during a performance, such as when you receive an audience request, you can tap the Quick Add button and select a song from the popup list.
 The song will appear in your show after the previously selected song.
 It will be added permanently to your set list if Settings > General Settings > Save Quick Added Songs is turned on.

 - While viewing a show or smart list, your device will not auto-lock (go to sleep).
 Please be sure your battery is charged before starting your gig!

 Here are some app features that are only available when viewing shows and smart lists: